Read this page carefully before you start creating your texts or recording your videos!

 If you want to wear a suit and/or tie, be our guest.
-The same way, dresses are well accepted.
+In the same way, dresses are well accepted.

 Oh!
 You don’t need to wear the same clothing to speak and to play the piano, but you can.
 Just follow the dress code for both recordings.

 Yes.
 We do have some guidelines for you to follow and some technical tips to have the best possible result.

 Try to use the best piano available to record your performance, and be sure it is well tuned.
 Also, consider the following prioritization: